-Approximately 15% of the US population smokes cigarettes.
+Example problem: Approximately 15% of the US population smokes cigarettes.
 A local government believed their community had a lower smoker rate and commissioned a survey of 400 randomly selected individuals.
 The survey found that only 42 of the 400 participants smoke cigarettes.
 If the true proportion of smokers in the community was really 15%, what is the probability of observing 42 or fewer smokers in a sample of 400 people?

-We leave the usual verification that the four conditions for the binomial model are valid as an exercise.
+Solution to the example: We leave the usual verification that the four conditions for the binomial model are valid as an exercise.